 Near the water is the Place de la Bourse with its beautiful fountain and scenic views.

 Bordeaux was once a walled city in medieval times and this square represents their freedom.

-There are cafes all along the Garonne river so of course we had to partake.
+There are small cafes all along the Garonne river so of course we had to partake.